HydrologyFrankfurt/ReWaterGAP/docs/user_guide/tutorials/tutorial_different_simulation_options.rst

 To visualize the output of any given simulation we suggest using `Panopoly <https://www.giss.nasa.gov/tools/panoply/>`_.
 For more detals see :ref:`above <visualizeing_results>`.

-For the year 1989-01-01 the result should look like this:
+For the period 1989-01-01 the result should look like this:

 .. figure:: ../../images/user_guide/tutorial/panopoly_use_only_run_tutorial.png